jimbrake/20-dollar-FPGA-kit/README.md

 Wiring using male-female jumpers and one ground wire jumper
 FPGA board also available with small LCD screen
-As shown all screen and HDMI connectors available
+As shown all LCD screen and HDMI connectors are usable

 #### The Gowinsemi tools may make this kit suitable for middle school students?
 Would expect a lessurely pace labortory classroom setting